stephencweiss/stephencharlesweiss.com/content/blog/2018-09-05/aliases-and-the-bash_profile.md

 `$ git ci` and `$git st` are nice ways to commit and check the status of my Git repo based on aliases I defined in my `.gitconfig` file, but I was curious if I could go even faster.

-I decided to dedicate my g-key to git and added several additional keyboard shortcuts that I’ve found myself using even more frequently than the aliases in my `.gitconfig` file.
+I decided to dedicate my g-key to git and added several additional keyboard shortcuts that I've found myself using even more frequently than the aliases in my `.gitconfig` file.

 My current set up is:
 ```bash